pielonet/cktJavaMonitor/README.md

-# A Webobjects/Wonder JavaMonitor alternative
+# A practical interface to Webobjects/Wonder JavaMonitor

 A user interface to Wonder/Webobjects JavaMonitor direct Actions

 ## What you need